Room Number: 2.36

 After completing a PhD at the University of Manchester in 2008, Geraldine worked as a lecturer in Spanish at the University of Strathclyde.
 Geraldine's research focuses on literary modernity in nineteenth-century Spanish literature, specifically the short, and often experimental, narratives of Leopoldo Alas and Antonio Ros de Olano, early examples of Spanish science fiction and the representation of the future in nineteenth-century Spanish literature.

 Geraldine is also involved in the Nineteenth-Century Hispanist's Network.
-The Second International Symposium of Nineteenth-Century Hispanists will take place at the University of Cádiz in Spain on 18-19 May 2012.
-For further details and programme, please click on the link.
+The Fourth International Symposium of Nineteenth-Century Hispanists will take place 25-26 April, at the York University, Toronto, Canada.

 ‘The Meanings of a Name: Antonio Ros de Olano’s “Maese Cornelio Tácio”’, Hispanic Research Journal, Special issue: After 1808: The Spirit of the Age in Nineteenth-Century Literature and Liberalism, ed. by Andrew Ginger and Geraldine Lawless, 11 (2010), pp. 48-58

 Modernity’s Metonyms: Figuring Time in Nineteenth-Century Spanish Stories (Bucknell University Press, 2011)

 ‘Unknown Futures: Nineteenth-Century Science Fiction in Spain’, Science Fiction Studies, 38 (2011) , 253-69